 The next workshop is scheduled for May 6, 2021.

 Expanded Preservation Services to Places in Peril

-We received an unprecedented number of nominations of African American sites for the Places in Peril program in 2019 and continue to receive inquiries to assist historic sites in Georgia including Rosenwald Schools, urban and rural black churches, arts and cultural sites, enslavement sites and Civil Rights sites.
+The Georgia Trust received an unprecedented number of nominations of African American sites for the Places in Peril program in 2019 and continues to receive inquiries to assist historic sites in Georgia including Rosenwald Schools, urban and rural black churches, arts and cultural sites, enslavement sites and Civil Rights sites.